 Net Worth: $15.3 billion

 Clark Hunt became the chairman and CEO of the Chiefs in 2006 following his father’s death and Chiefs’ founder Lamar Hunt.
-Since the Chiefs hired Andy Reid as head coach in 2013, they have had nine straight winning seasons, with eight of those resulting in a playoff appearance, and they have won the AFC West for six consecutive years.
-The more recent hiring of Brett Veach as general manager in 2017 has proven massive for the team’s success as they have made the AFC Championship four straight years and the Super Bowl in two of those years.
+Since the Chiefs hired Andy Reid as head coach in 2013, they have had ten straight winning seasons and have won the AFC West in seven consecutive years.
+The more recent hiring of Brett Veach as general manager in 2017 has proven massive for the team’s success as it has led to two Super Bowl championships and five AFC Championship appearances.
 With top-to-bottom organizational continuity and strong leadership from key individuals, the Chiefs are well-positioned for an extended period of success.

 #3: Stan Kroenke, Los Angeles Rams

-Stan Kroenke is on top of the world right now with three championships over the last four and a half months between the Rams, Colorado Mammoth of the National Lacrosse League, and Colorado Avalanche of the NHL.
+All he does is win.
+Stan Kroenke’s professional sports teams – the Rams, Denver Nuggets, Colorado Avalanche of the NHL, Colorado Mammoth of the National Lacrosse League, and Los Angeles Guerillas of the Call of Duty League – have won five championships since the start of 2022.
 Kroenke has built his fortune in real estate and is married to Ann Walton Kroenke, who has a net worth of $9.1 billion of her own from the Walmart fortune.
-The Rams have become the ire of the NFL for their ability to hand out backloaded contracts to superstar players and build up the top-end talent on their roster – Kroenke’s willingness to spend has enabled their roster construction.
 Kroenke also gets credit here for moving the Rams back to Los Angeles and coordinating the development of SoFi Stadium along with the Chargers.

 #2: Art Rooney II, Pittsburgh Steelers

 Like his father and grandfather before him, Art Rooney II has maintained one of the most stable, consistent franchises in professional sports.
 Rooney is the chair of the NFL’s Workplace Diversity Committee and has worked hard to provide opportunities for minority coaches and executives in the league.
-Since taking over the team in 2003, Rooney has hired general manager Kevin Colbert, and head coach Mike Tomlin who have had long runs as arguably the best at their respective position in the NFL.
-This offseason, Colbert was replaced by Omar Khan, exec with the team since 2001.
+Since taking over the team in 2003, Rooney has hired general manager Kevin Colbert and head coach Mike Tomlin who have had long runs as arguably the best at their respective positions in the NFL.
+Colbert has since been replaced by Omar Khan, who has been an executive with the team since 2001.
 Regardless of personnel and other factors, the Steelers should continue to be a model franchise as long as the Rooneys are in charge.

 #1: Robert Kraft, New England Patriots

-One of the most famous owners in professional sports, Robert Kraft, has overseen a team with a 308-141 regular-season record, 33-16 playoff record, and six Super Bowls since he purchased the Patriots in 1994.
+One of the most famous owners in professional sports, Robert Kraft, has overseen a team with a 316-150 regular-season record, 33-16 playoff record, and six Super Bowls since he purchased the Patriots in 1994.
 Kraft is credited with hiring Bill Belichick as the team’s head coach and de facto general manager in 2000.
 Belichick has ushered in an era of dominance for the New England dynasty.
 In 2002, Kraft financed a $350 million stadium which eventually became Gillette Stadium, and built a $375 million district around the stadium known as “Patriot Place.”
 The Kraft Foundation has also been involved in incredible causes across education, child and women-related issues, healthcare, youth sports, and Israeli and Jewish causes.
-It would be shortsighted to not at least mention Kraft’s previous indiscretions here, but I’m still hard-pressed to pick anyone else as the best owner in the NFL.